29 Range Hood Design Ideas for the Kitchen

 Conclusion:

-The range hood, once relegated to purely functional status, has decisively emerged as a primary design element capable of setting the entire tone of a kitchen.
+The range hood, once relegated to purely functional status, has decisively emerged as a primary design element capable of setting the tone of an entire kitchen.
 From the earthy luxury of hand-carved stone and the architectural permanence of Venetian plaster, to the rich glow of patinated brass and the stark modernity of blackened steel, today’s vent hoods are customized statements.

 View Recent Posts